ischubert/risk_assessment/README.md

-# Project Template

-This is a project template.
-It contains a starting point for a typical report-like project.

-To use it press the plus on the left, then select "**Fork** this repository"
+# Risk Assessment of stock investments using historic data

+This projects aims at estimating the risk of investments into a share by histogramming historic value data as a function of the duration of the investment.

 ## Folders

-- data: Folder for static data.
-In git.
-Maybe using git lfs.
-- download: Folder for downloadable files.
-Gitignored.
+- data: Folder containing data, e.g. downloads of historical stock value data downloaded from the alpha vantage API
-- output: Folder for generated files.
-Gitignored.
+- output: Folder for generated figures and other output
-- output/figs: Folder for generated figures.
-Gitignored.
-- code: Folder for python files and modules.
+- code: Folder containing the python modules
+- notebooks: Folder containing example Jupyter notebooks with data vizualizations

 ## Setup